 There are many camping options whilst in Cooloola, but please note that permits are required before setting up your camp and fees apply.
 There are a number of locations: Teewah Beach camping area offers beach camping without formally defined sites; Freshwater camping area provides shady, sheltered sites set amongst scribbly gum woodland about 500m inland from the beach; Poverty Point camping area offers small, undeveloped coastal camping overlooking the tranquil, tidal waters of the Tin Can Inlet; Fig Tree Point camping area is set among open forests with some wet, closed forest types; plus many more.

+The Great Sandy Park is a truly special place in the Sunshine Coast.
 Please note that domestic animals are prohibited in the Great Sandy National Park.